good-loop/doc/pages/policy/disciplinary-procedure.md

  - The procedure may be implemented at any stage if the employee's alleged misconduct warrants this.

 ## 3. The procedure

+### Informal Discipline

+Often, a formal disciplinary process is not needed.
+A manager may simply speak to the person, and agree some changes.
+Such informal discipline may be noted down for audit trails and performance reviews, but will not lead to disciplinary action such as dismissal without first following the formal procedure below.

+If another staff member (or other stakeholder) was affected, then it is important that they do not feel the issue was ignored.

+So for these cases, best practice is to give a brief communication to the affected people.
+This should be as non-judgemental as possible, whilst establishing expected good behaviour.
+For example, if someone was rude, then their manager might apologise to the recipient, or if someone was unhelpful, then their manager might send a more helpful reply.

 ### First stage of formal procedure